 The sociopath acts to protect and sustain an inflated, but ultimately fragile and unstable sense of self.

 Relationships with other people are generally dysfunctional because the sociopath tends to protect and enhance their own self-esteem at the cost of cooperative relationships and intimacy.
 The sociopath’s actions are often determined by the dominance of aggression over shame.
 They often show marked paranoia, experience shallow emotions and lack sincerity.
-It is thought that sociopaths (some use the term psychopath) constitute one to four percent of the population.

 As well as being responsible for over half of all serious crime they cause considerable devastation in the form of physical, psychological and financial damage for people who have been exposed to them.
 With few exceptions, prevalent studies show that there are more male sociopaths than female ones.
 Because of this much of what we know and is written about sociopathy has been gleaned from research into its presentation in men.
 Sociopaths frequently perceive threats from others as acts of disrespect, disloyalty, criticism, or disobedience and seek retribution.
 The more severe the personality disorder, the more severe, persistent and pervasive the harm done.